godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ## Company Traits
 Much like Breakers, the Company they are apart of has traits as well.
 Companies and Breakers will be explained more in Part 2, but for now its important that you understand the traits that a Company has.
 ### Asset  Traits
+These traits are the slow-to-move aspects of a Company that fuel Projects.
 #### Wealth
 This is the amount of money the Company has access to.
+Low Wealth means that a Company cannot pay its workers, trade partners and the Breaker League.
 #### Means
-This is the people power, land and infrastructure the Company possesses.
+This is the people-power, land and infrastructure the Company possesses.
+Low Means runs the risk of stalling out a Company's means of generating Wealth and fielding Breakers.
 #### Influence
 This is how much the Company knows, as well as how fast it learns.
 When world events occur, highly Influential Companies learn of it first.
+Low Influence puts a Company at risk of being left out of pressing world news.
 #### Loyalty
 This is the dedication of the members of the Company.
-Low Loy
+Low Loyalty means a Company refuses to work and/or is suffering from poor leadership.
-### Derived Traits
+### Resource Traits
+These traits "move fast;" they come and go with alarming
 #### Materials
 #### Morale
 ### Auxiliary Traits